Choang9/CausalVQA/InternVL2/README.md

 Follow the following steps to set up the enviromment and run the inference script for InternVL2.

+## Minimum configuration

+We used 2 NVIDIA A40 GPUs with 45GB each to run this model.

 ## Getting Started

 1. Create a dirctory and name it ``InternVL2``